pytorch/serve/examples/Huggingface_Transformers/README.md

 `{"question" :"Who was Jim Henson?", "context": "Jim Henson was a nice puppet"}`

 "question" represents the question to be asked from the source text named as "context" here.
 It is recommended that based on the task in hand, modify the preprocessing step in the handler to read the context from a pickled file or any other format that is applicable.
 Follwoing this change  then you can simply  change the format of this query as well.

+In case of using Captum Expalantions the request needs to include the target (the class/label that we need the visualization) as well.
+In case of Token classification, target will be a tuple (token_index,class/label).
+Examples of these request can be found in artifact folder related to each application, such as sample_text_captum_input.txt in  token_classification_artifacts.

 ### Creating a torch Model Archive